 Who is eligible?

-Eligibility depends on properly demonstrating you meet the criteria necessary including that you have been "continuously residing" in the U.S. since November 21 2014 and have been continuously physically present in the U.S. since November 21 2014.
-Applicants will need to go through security checks and those with certain criminal records or constitute a national security threat will not be eligible for TPS.
+Eligibility depends on properly demonstrating you meet the criteria necessary, including that you have been "continuously residing" in the U.S. since November 21, 2014, and have been continuously physically present in the U.S. since November 21, 2014.
+Applicants will need to go through security checks, and those with certain criminal records or who constitute a national security threat will not be eligible for TPS.

-On the other hand, if granted TPS, you can request a TPS-related EAD later one so long as the TPS designation for Liberia is still in effect.
+On the other hand, if granted TPS, you can request a TPS-related EAD later on so long as the TPS designation for Liberia is still in effect.

 - Form I-821, Application for Temporary Protected Status and application fee